-After the Second World War information increased tremendously.
-Library operations are increasing due to the ever-increasing number of documents and readers; and the demands for information.
-In that situation, Dr. S.R.
+After the Second World War information are increasing tremendously.
+Library operations are increasing due to the ever increasing number of documents and readers; and the demands for information.
+In that situation Dr. S.R.
 Ranganathan's concept of 'Every' helps to solve various problems.

-Keeping View of the importance of Dr. S.R.
-Ranganathan's philosophy of 'Every', this the study will help the person who is interested in this area and also to the librarian for making every decision in any library.
+Keeping view of the importance of Dr. S.R.
+Ranganathan's philosophy of 'Every', this study will help the person who is interested about this area and also to the librarian for making every decision in any library.

-Public libraries or peoples' libraries are offshoots of the Indian Renaissance.
-During this period the public came forward voluntarily and standard libraries to serve all sections of the community i.e. 'Every'.
-At the same time, the production of books, periodicals and newspapers gave impetus to the rapid growth of the library movement.
+Public libraries or peoples' libraries are offshoots of Indian renaissance.
+During this period the public came forward voluntarily and standard libraries to serve all section of the community i.e. 'Every'.
+At the same time production of books, periodicals and newspaper gave impetus to a rapid growth of the library movement.
 Thus the library service becomes a movement of the people, by the people and for the people.
 This is a modern concept that gradually spread all over India from the year 1800 onwards.